sierranishizaki/SEM_CPP_methyl/README.md

 # Expected SEMplMe output

 We include a small demo of SEMplMe for HNF4A in HepG2 cells.
-The expected outpu\
+The expected output is:
-t is:
 ```
 Integrating methylation...Done
 Creating SEM...Done